Leonardus Roselli

 Leonardus Roselli (died 1606) was a Roman Catholic prelate who served as Bishop of Vulturara e Montecorvino (1597–1606).

 Biography

 On 10 November 1597, Leonardus Roselli was appointed during the papacy of Pope Clement VIII as Bishop of Vulturara e Montecorvino.
-He served as Bishop of Vulturara e Montecorvino until his death on 1606.
+He served as Bishop of Vulturara e Montecorvino until he died in1606.

 Episcopal succession

 While bishop, he was the principal co-consecrator of: